A Guide to German Courts

 - • The Federal Patent Court: this court hears cases involving trademarks, patents and generally intellectual property cases.

 The Federal Constitutional Court (Bundesverfassungsgericht) is the highest court in the German judicial system.
 It can rule in constitutional matters and it is known to have contributed to the development of the Federal Republic of Germany.
 The difference between the German Federal Constitutional Court and federal courts is that the Constitutional Court can be appealed to in civil or criminal matters only if constitutional rights have been breached, otherwise it cannot act as an appellate body in the judged case.

-As Germany has a complex judiciary system, the courts can be constituted of one or seceral judges, helped by lay judges.
+As Germany has a complex judiciary system, the courts can be constituted of one or several judges, helped by lay judges.
 Lay judges are usually German citizens employed by a committee for a determined amount of time.
 Judges are appointed depending on the gravity of the case and can vary from one judge in small offenses to up to three or even five judges and two lay judges.
-Lay judges are employed only in ordinary and specialized courts in Germany.
+Lay judges are politically employed only in ordinary and specialized courts in Germany.

 A judge in Germany must be a citizen and he is expected to pass two state examinations, the first after the completion of the academic studies and the second once the practical legal training is concluded.
 It is customary for them to work initially on probation and then to be assigned to a certain court, although the court can change during one’s career.